Rakagami/rakagami.github.io/_posts/2021-11-04-neural-nets-in-6-months.markdown

 ### Some other stuff

-I currently kinda try to get into blogging and stuff, so any feedback is welcome, just contact me at: prak.renatin@tum.de
+I currently kinda try to get into blogging and stuff, so any feedback is welcome, just <a href = "mailto: prak.renatin@tum.de">contact me</a>

 [3b1b-vid]: https://www.youtube.com/watch?v=aircAruvnKk
 [tumai]: https://www.tum-ai.com/makeathon.html